t-puetz/proxmox-machines-updater/DOCUMENTATION.md

       self.downtime_automater.execute_linux_downtime_threaded(self.statemachine_host_map, self.serverlogger_host_map)
   ```

-  This final code pience in main.py (Where the Program class also resides) then runs our program:
+  This final code piece in main.py (Where the Program class also resides) then runs our program:

   ```
   def main():